ersheff/IMS322-Docs/docs/setup.md

 4. Click on the workflow run to view the details.
 5. On the workflow details page, you can see the status of each step.

 If you would like to fix errors identified by the autograding logs, you may commit and sync changes as many times as needed before the assignment due date.
-Keep in mind that you will need to have the word "finished" in your commit message to rerun the autograding workflow.
+Keep in mind that you will need to have one of the trigger words listed above in your commit message to rerun the autograding workflow.
 You can optionally amend the commit message with a number to keep track of subsequent attempts e.g., "finished 2".

 ---